luigi140/FinancialProjectionTemplateCsv/README.md

 # FinancialProjectionTemplateCsv
-Created a Financial Projection Excel template for product management.
+Developed a financial projection Excel model for Afroz Shah Foundation, a non-profit organization, to optimize product management and streamline budget planning.